Glover (video game): Reception

+Legacy

 Cancelled sequel

 In July 1999, Interactive Studios announced a sequel titled Glover 2 was being developed after the first one was released.
 The game was set to continue where the story of the first game left off and would have a more complete story that would unravel as the game progressed.
 Gameplay features of Glover 2 would have been similar to the original game with enhancements for hand/ball physics, enhanced graphics, and a new multiplayer mode.
-The game was expected to release in mid-1999 for the Nintendo 64, then PlayStation and Dreamcast the following year, but it ended up getting cancelled along with another N64 game from Interactive Studios, Frogger 2.
-In October 2011 it was reported that Nesworld.com acquired a prototype cartridge of the game and had released a ROM hack and a video of the game.
-On February 25, 2015, James Steele, a programmer formerly of Interactive Studios, released a blog entry detailing the reasoning of the cancellation of the game.
-Publisher Hasbro had planned on acquiring 150,000 units of N64 cartridges for the game.
-At the time, Nintendo had a special deal that would give a discount when purchasing more cartridges.
-An employee of Hasbro in charge of ordering the cartridges bumped the amount to 300,000 units.
-Hasbro was left with approximately 150,000 units as retailers didn't want any additional stock, costing Hasbro roughly half-a-million dollars' worth of stock that could not be sold.
-Hasbro was forced to take a loss on all of the extra cartridges it ordered and decided to cancel the project due to its financial situation along with the bad reputation the situation had caused.
-The game was around 80-85% completed before development ceased.
+The game was expected to release in mid-1999 for the Nintendo 64, then PlayStation and Dreamcast the following year, but was cancelled along with Frogger 2's Nintendo 64 port.
+In October 2011, it was reported that Nesworld.com acquired a prototype cartridge of the game and had released a ROM hack of it.
+On February 25, 2015, James Steele, a former Interactive Studios programmer, released a blog entry detailing the reasoning of the cancellation of the game.
+An employee at Hasbro doubled the amount of produced cartridges, leaving the company with roughly half-a-million dollars' worth of stock that could not be sold and forcing Glover 2 to be cancelled.
+The game was around 80–85% completed before development ceased.

 In 2018, indie studio Golden Mushroom claimed that it would be working on a sequel to Glover for Nintendo Switch.
-In reality, the studio applied for the trademark for Glover but not the copyright for Glover leading the studio to mistakenly believe that they also had ownership rights to the character and content of the original Glover game; those rights were purchased from Piko Interactive, who had purchased the copyright from Glover from Atari SA, which had purchased Hasbro Interactive in 2001.
+The studio had applied for the trademark for Glover, but had not obtained the copyright, leading the studio to mistakenly believe that they also had ownership rights to the character and content of the original Glover game.
+Those rights were owned by Piko Interactive, who had purchased the copyright to Glover from Atari SA, which had purchased Hasbro Interactive in 2001.